jeremiedecock/botsim/README.md

 Generate in-silico original artificial organisms which can efficiently accomplish some given tasks (move, change their environment, survive, ...).

+More precisely, Botsim.org was written:
+1. to reproduce the experiments and the results of the [Golem Project](www.demo.cs.brandeis.edu/golem/): optimize the morphology and control of robots in simulation via biologically inspired methods (evolutionary algorithms and neural networks) then materialize these self-generated organisms using a 3D printer;
+2. to improve control of existing robots by generating a large number of in-silico simulations;
+3. to reproduce some experiments on artificial curiosity by the [Inria Flowers](http://www.inria.fr/equipes/flowers) team.

 ## Source code

 Botsim.org source code can be retrieved on [GitHub](https://github.com/jeremiedecock/botsim)